Ahlbäck, Pia Maria

 University of York, harriet.evans(at)york.ac.uk

-Harriet is a PhD candidate at the University of York funded by the Wolfson Foundation.
-Her PhD research focusses on relationships between humans and domestic animals in Viking-age and medieval Iceland, daily practice of the farm, and the textual representations of this practice and these relationships.
-Her thesis is co-supervised by Dr Matthew Townend and Dr Steve Ashby.
-Harriet attempts to take an interdisciplinary approach (archaeology and textual studies) and believes it is vital to consider how changing climate, relationships to the past, and identity negotiation play a large role in past animal-human interactions.
-She has previously published on her MA research on horses in Old Norse-Icelandic literature: “The Horse and his Hero in Old Norse Literature: A symbiotic relationship in the heroic poetry of the Poetic Edda,” in Broome, Agnes, Pei-Sze Chow, and Nichola Smalley (eds.)
-Illuminating the North: Proceedings from the Nordic Research Network Conference 2013, London: Norvik Press (2014).
-Harriet is currently engaged in exploring archaeologies of inhabitation, taking a holistic ecocritical approach to Viking-age and medieval farm sites in Iceland.
+Harriet gained her PhD from the University of York in January 2018, and has subsequently completed a postdoctoral fellowship at the Humanities Research Centre (York), while working on her monograph.
+Her PhD research, funded by the Wolfson Foundation, focussed on relationships between humans and domestic animals in Viking-age and medieval Iceland, daily practice of the farm, and the textual representations of this practice and these relationships.
+Her thesis was co-supervised by Dr Matthew Townend and Dr Steve Ashby.
+Harriet takes an interdisciplinary approach to her research and believes it is vital to consider how changing climate, relationships to the past, and identity negotiation play a significant role in past animal-human interactions.

 Goethe University Frankfurt, felcht(at)em.uni-frankfurt.de